Vakhrush/Set_Color/README.md

 Hi!

-This addon allows you to create an RGB node or a new material in accordance with the following color tables:
+This addon for Blender3D (2.8 and newer) allows you to create an RGB node or a new material in accordance with the following color tables:

 - RAL Classic,
 - RAL Design,